 Manhattan is no longer the only star-studded borough.
 Brooklyn has its share of headliners residing in one of its most talked-about hoods.
 Park Slope is home to Nick Lachey and Vanessa Minnillo, Maggie Gyllenhaal and Peter Sarsgaard, Keri Russel, and Steve Buscemi.

-You can easily get starstruck in most any New York neighborhood, and trust me; sightings happen when you least expect them.
+You can quickly get starstruck in almost any New York neighborhood, and trust me; sightings happen when you least expect them.
 My best advice is to stay alert, but don’t be obvious.
 You might meet John Corbett and Chris Noth of Sex and the City fame (at the same time, no less), wait with Joan Allen in the grocery line, or say goodnight to Nathan Lane in one of your favorite bars, because, in New York –– anything is possible.